utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 OBC sends a CAN message (8 bytes) to EPS and gets a response (8 bytes) back.

-- Message type - 0x10
-- Argument 1 - first 4 bytes of message to send
-- Argument 2 - last 4 bytes of message to send
-- Data (8 bytes) - response from EPS

 Ideas for use cases: